 1. Melissa & Doug 60-piece wood “blocks in a box” set

 These blocks.
-Oh my word.
+Oh man.

 She’s still loving them!
 She and Chris have built castles even in the last year with them.

 This was definitely a case of knowing what we wanted before we purchased – something that was real wood and not cheap plastic or another imitation, something durable, something that was easy to store.